Best Phlebotomy Schools in Louisiana

 5. Keep your resume updated and be ready to apply right after certification.

-Getting proper training is the first step to working in the field.
-In less than a year, you can be in a role where your skills directly affect patient outcomes.
+Getting proper training is the first step to working in the field. in about a year, you can be in a role where your skills directly affect patient outcomes.